Driver4646/TRC2/README.md

 1. RaspberryPi 4(I use), Jetson nano, RaspberryPi 5.
 2. Rplidar C1.
 3. RCCar wltoys 124007, or other cars tho with a 3 pin connector on servo and esc.

-# You will need other stuff like a keyboard and mouse for using the Raspberry pi, etc!
+You will need other parts not all these you can find other parts and these on amazon.com, amazon.se and etc.

 # Software